FRC-Utilities/QDriverStation/lib/LibDS/README.md

 [![Build Status](https://travis-ci.org/WinT-3794/LibDS.svg?branch=master)](https://travis-ci.org/WinT-3794/LibDS)
 [![BitCoin donate button](https://img.shields.io/badge/bitcoin-donate-yellow.svg)](https://blockchain.info/address/1K85yLxjuqUmhkjP839R7C23XFhSxrefMx "Donate once-off to this project using BitCoin")

-The DriverStation library allows you to connect and manage a robot easily by providing an abstraction layer between an application and the network commununications between the robot and the host computer.
+The DriverStation library allows you to connect and manage a robot easily by providing an abstraction layer between an application and the network comununications between the robot and the host computer.

 The library is written in C++ and the Qt framework, allowing it to be used in many platforms, including (but not limited to) Windows, Linux/UNIX distros, Mac OS X, Android and iOS.